Getting protection through an issued patent can be an important milestone for any business, but that doesn’t mean the patent is invincible.

 - Demonstrations at trade shows

-These can all fall under prior art and could put your patent in jeopardy down the line.
 The best way to ensure ongoing success is to establish the uniqueness of your idea and quickly handle any intellectual property turmoil that might arise.

 - Patent search: Thorough preparation can ward off trouble in the future.
 That can start with making sure there aren’t any conflicts by comparing it to innovations already out in the public eye.